 What we need instead is a plan that works backwards from waterway health.
 This is the approach that was put forward (but only half-heartedly implemented) in the Murray-Darling Basin Plan.

-We must aim higher than just narrowly avoiding total catastrophe.
-By showing our government how important healthy waterways are to Victorians, we can make sure our rivers have the water they need to survive – AND thrive – long into the future.
+By standing together, we can influence a better plan and make sure our rivers have the water they need to survive and thrive – long into the future.

 We know there will be population growth across our region, but this cannot result in more water taken from our rivers.
 We’ll need to get it from other sources: fit-for-purpose water treatment, desalination and efficiency.